powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 This grouping interacts with the second optimization after tap rounding (see [Solving](#solving)): constraint $(7)$ is relaxed before rounding, so each transformer is rounded to the nearest tap of its own table independently.
 Members of a bundle may therefore end up on different discrete taps if their tap tables differ; the shared ratio is guaranteed only for the continuous solving.

-Finally, if at solve time a member of a bundle carries no reactive loop flow at all — one of its sides is opened, or it lies outside the main connex component — the whole bundle is relaxed: its members are optimized independently for that run, and the event is logged.
+Finally, if at solve time a member of a bundle carries no reactive loop flow at all — one of its sides is opened, or it lies outside the main synchronous component — the whole bundle is relaxed: its members are optimized independently for that run, and the event is logged.
 A member that is in service but that the model cannot move (near-zero impedance, single-ratio tap table) behaves instead like a non-optimized member above: its frozen effective ratio pins the bundle.

 ## Objective function